coldshard-hosting/CodeSyncer/README.md

 To get CodeSyncer up and running on your own repository, follow these simple steps:

 1. Ensure you have a ColdShard server and an active GitHub repository, with the relevant config on your server.
-Open a ticket if you would like assistance.
+Follow [this](https://gist.github.com/TheUntraceable/ba721afc0cd7b672fcb7a4b728c459bf) guide if you need help.

 2. Generate an API key on the [ColdShard panel](https://panel.coldshard.com/account/api). :key: